 Whitening treatments should provide a substantial savings over veneers initially.
 There is the question of how frequently touch-up work will be required.
 But especially in the case where an at-home method is used, even with this cost factored in this approach can be expected to be far less expensive.

-The results obtained can be unpredictable since there's no way to know beforehand how deep the blemishes go.
+The results obtained can be unpredictable since there’s no way to know beforehand how deep in the enamel the blemishes lie.

 In those cases where it’s not totally successful, the tooth’s appearance should at least be improved.
 Whitening treatments can then sometimes be used to help blend in the residual blemish with the remainder of the tooth.